 AR can also increase control over the manufacturing process.
 Pharma and biotech companies cannot afford mistakes during the production phase.
 A little oversight might lead to serious consequences such as having to start from scratch, which can be very expensive and time-consuming.

-A recent example is that of Johnson & Johnson’s manufacturing partner Emergent BioSolutions, whose workers erroneously mixed ingredients from two different Covid-19 vaccines; this led to wasting around 15 million vaccine doses.
+A high-profile example is that of Johnson & Johnson’s manufacturing partner Emergent BioSolutions, whose workers erroneously mixed ingredients from two different Covid-19 vaccines in April 2021; this led to the wasting of around 15 million vaccine doses.

 In the worst-case scenario, faulty products could cause severe side effects or even the death of patients.
 In this context, AR can ease the analysis of the equipment in operation and get a more complete overview of the factory’s performance.